tdtds/sinatra_skeleton/README.md

-# my sinatra web applicaqtion skelton
+# my sinatra web application skelton

-A Web applicaqtion skelton mainly running on Heroku.
+A Web application skelton mainly running on Heroku.

 using: